ABMArchaeologists/ABMA_website/Readme.md

 ## Agent-based Modeling for Archeologists
 This repository contains the code for the website of the Erasmus+ Agent-based Modeling for Archeologists project.
-The website hosts the tutorials created in this project.
+The website is used for the disemination of the interactive tutorials created in this project.
+The website is hosted on GitHub Pages.

 ## Setting up GitHub pages:
 See also: https://cli.vuejs.org/guide/deployment.html#github-pages